mer-hybris/hadk.sailfishos.org/setupsdk.rst

   sudo zypper in android-tools createrepo zip

+android-tools contains tools and utilities needed for working with Android SDK.

-createrepo is needed to build repos if you want/need to update local targets
+createrepo is needed to build repos if you want/need to update local targets.

-zip is needed to create the final installer
+zip is needed to create the final installer.

 Setting up an Android Build Environment
 ---------------------------------------